syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/PreviewRows.md

 </tr>
 </table>

-The following code example demonstrates how to auto size height of preview row based on its content.
+The following code example demonstrates how to auto-size the height of preview row based on its content.

 {% tabs %}
 {% highlight c# %}